Updated: 7 November, 2024

 Our mobile app not only simplifies the attendance tracking process but also ensures accuracy and efficiency.
 By leveraging secure Bluetooth technology, we aim to enhance the overall attendance management experience for educational institutions.

-You can find all the information about the app here.
+You can find all the information about the app here or download it for free below!

 Conclusion